The Bankrate promise

 Everyone has expenses they can’t avoid, such as rent, food and bills.
 However, if you aren’t putting in the effort to keep an eye on your spending, it’s easy to spend far more than you expect on nonessential things.
-For example, you may find that you’re spending hundreds of dollars each month on takeout or spending too much money shopping online.
+For example, you may find that you’re spending hundreds of dollars each month on takeout or have an array of monthly subscriptions you rarely use.

 Building a budget isn’t about limiting yourself to only spending money on essentials.
 Instead, it’s about allocating your money in the way that makes sense for you.
-Think about your financial priorities and goals, as well as what makes you happy.
 Once you see how much you’re spending on certain things, you might want to try adjusting your spending habits to increase your savings or put more money toward fulfilling hobbies or activities.

 4. Design your budget

 To design a budget, list out different line items that correspond to each spending category.
 It’s smart to pay yourself first.
 One of the first things you should put in your budget is savings, whether it be for an emergency fund, a new car, a down payment on a home or other purposes.
 Follow the advice of investment icon Warren Buffett, who said: “Do not save what is left after spending, but spend what is left after saving.”

 Next, look at your spending habits and see how they line up with your priorities.
 If your actual spending is already aligned with your goals, you can use your spending history as a guide for your budget.
 If you want to completely overhaul your spending habits, you’ll want to build your budget from the ground up instead.

 One popular rule of thumb for building a budget is the 50/30/20 budget rule.
 The rule states that you should allocate 50 percent of your income toward needs, 30 percent toward wants and 20 percent for savings.
 How you allocate spending within these categories is up to you.